opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/server-side_encryption/enabling_server-side_encryption_when_uploading_an_object.rst

 #.
 Add the files to be uploaded.

 #.
 Choose **SSE-KMS**.
 You can select the default key in the current region to encrypt the objects you upload to the bucket.
 If you do not have a default key, OBS automatically creates one the first time you upload an object.
 You can also choose **Custom** to use a custom key for encryption.
-If there is no custom key available, click **Create KMS Key** to create one.
+If there is no custom key available, click **Create KMS Key** to create one on the KMS console.
+Then, go back here and choose the created key from the drop-down list.

    .. note::